aldelaro5/Bug-Fables-Internal-Docs/Entities/EntityControl/EntityControl Methods.md

 ### Animator change

 Sets the runtimeAnimatorController of `anim` depending on the [AnimIDs](../../Enums%20and%20IDs/AnimIDs.md) with special handling for PUSHROCK and Hard Mode equipped on HARDEST.
-More details is at [UpdateSprite > SetAnimator](Update%20process/UpdateSprite.md#setanimator)
+More details is at [SetAnimator](Update%20process/UpdateSprite.md#setanimator)

 ````cs
 public void SetAnimator()
 ````

-Wraps SetAnimator by first ensuring `anim` is created if it wasn't and calls [AnimSpecific > UpdateAnimSpecific](Animations/AnimSpecific.md#updateanimspecific) after the call.
+Wraps SetAnimator by first ensuring `anim` is created if it wasn't and calls [UpdateAnimSpecific](Animations/AnimSpecific.md#updateanimspecific) after the call.

 ````cs
 public void ForceAnimator()